cyclic-software/www/content/posts/build-a-linktree-clone-on-cyclic.md

 }
 ```

-Don’t take out the `export default App;` at the bottom!
-That’s important.
+Don't take out the `export default App;` at the bottom!
+That's important.

-Ok, let’s see how it looks.
+Ok, let's see how it looks.

 Enter `npm run dev` in the terminal and you should see something to the effect of: